VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * If the scrape target is removed from the list of targets, then stale markers are sent for all the metrics scraped from this target.

 Prometheus staleness markers' tracking needs additional memory, since it must store the previous response body per each scrape target in order to compare it to the current response body.
+The memory usage may be reduced by disabling staleness tracking in the following ways:

+* By passing `-promscrape.noStaleMarkers` command-line flag to `vmagent`.
+This disables staleness tracking across all the targets.
+* By specifying `no_stale_markers: true` option in the [scrape_config](https://docs.victoriametrics.com/sd_configs.html#scrape_configs) for the corresponding target.

-The memory usage may be reduced by passing `-promscrape.noStaleMarkers` command-line flag to `vmagent`.
-This disables staleness tracking.
-This also disables tracking the number of new time series per each scrape with the auto-generated `scrape_series_added` metric.
+When staleness tracking is disabled, then `vmagent` doesn't track the number of new time series per each scrape, e.g. it sets `scrape_series_added` metric to zero.
 See [these docs](#automatically-generated-metrics) for details.

 ## Stream parsing mode